asopicki/rounddance/Waltz/Today/Today - WZ II+1.md

 * **Sequence**: Intro - AB - A(9)B - A20 - Ending
 * **Music**: Today, The New Christy Minstrels

-*Dance starts in butterfly position, lead feet free, waiting 2 measures*
+*Dance starts in butterfly position, lead feet free, waiting one measure*

 # Intro (5 measures)